The Waikato region is home to A Rocha Aotearoa NZ’s flagship project, the Karioi Project.

 The Karioi Project also provides an educational program based around a range of habitats from Maunga ki te Moana including; coastal forest, freshwater streams, marine rocky shore and inter-tidal marine ecosystems.

 We actively encourage the involvement of children and youth – through programs with our local schools and A Rocha camps – and we also like to include entire families in our activities.
 Working days, trap checking, monitoring, workshops, community events and camps are often inclusive of all ages.

-More detail on this project can be found on the Karioi Maunga site.
+More detail on this project can be found on the Karioi Maunga project website.